ankaAR/bestiario5e/_creatures/rakshasa.md

 ***Multiataque.*** The rakshasa makes two claw attacks

-***Claw.*** Ataque de arma cuerpo a cuerpo: +7 al ataque, alcance 5 pies, un objetivo.
+***Garras.*** Ataque de arma cuerpo a cuerpo: +7 al ataque, alcance 5 pies, un objetivo.
 Impacto: 9 (2d6 + 2) slashing damage, and the target is cursed if it is a creature.
 The magical curse takes effect whenever the target takes a short or long rest, filling the target's thoughts with horrible images and dreams.
 The cursed target gains no benefit from finishing a short or long rest.
 The curse lasts until it is lifted by a remove curse spell or similar magic.